10 Rules for Trail Etiquette with Your Dog

 Trespassing into private property or restricted areas is strictly prohibited and can lead to legal consequences.
 It's important to stay within the designated trail boundaries and not encroach on areas that are off-limits.
 By respecting these boundaries, you help ensure the sustainability of trails and preserve the trust of landowners and authorities.

 Keeping noise levels under control is another way to be considerate of others.
-Excessive barking or loud play can disrupt the peacefulness of the trail and potentially disturb other hikers or wildlife.
+Excessive barking or loud can disrupt the peacefulness of the trail and potentially disturb other hikers or wildlife.
 Be mindful of the noise your dog generates and make an effort to minimize it for the enjoyment of all.

 Rule 10: Leave No Trace